Tummy Tuck Coming Up? Prepare Your Body Now!

-One type of key nutrients are amino acids - the building blocks of new tissue, capable of regulating the immune system, inflammation, and other important functions in wound healing.
+One type of key nutrients is amino acids - the building blocks of new tissue, capable of regulating the immune system, inflammation, and other important functions in wound healing.
 Many people have never heard of Glutamine or Arginine, but scientists have researched these two amino acids for decades.

-Glutamine is the most abundant amino acid in blood and is a primary building block for rapid cell growth.
+Glutamine is the most abundant amino acid in the blood and is a primary building block for rapid cell growth.
 According to a study published in the journal Nutrition, “There is overwhelming evidence” that supplemental glutamine supports immunity, gut health, and outcome.

 Glutamine also aids wound closure in trauma patients, as shown in a study of 20 trauma patients with wound healing disorders.
 Wound closure occurred twice as rapidly in the glutamine group than in the placebo group.

 Glutamine protects against damaging inflammation caused by major trauma, including surgery.
 It protects the body against excessive inflammation related injuries by inducing the expression of heat shock proteins, which provide cellular protection in states of inflammation, injury, and stress.